 *Tuition prices in MYR are subject to conversion from GBP

-Travel around UK
+Travel Around UK

-The United Kingdom’s top universities are located all throughout the sovereign states, each region having quite a few notable institutions.
+The United Kingdom’s top universities are located all throughout the sovereign states, each region has quite a few notable institutions.
 Living in the many regions of UK will vary in living costs, but will generally be quite a big investment to make as many of the top institutes are located in the capital cities.

-The main sovereign state, England has the most number of officially based universities, with top notch student cities such as England’s capital London, football haven Manchester, medieval beauty Coventry, historical Nottingham, and the ever youthful Birmingham - home to the largest student population outside of London.
+The main sovereign state, England has the most number of officially based universities, with top-notch student cities such as England’s capital London, football haven Manchester, medieval beauty Coventry, historical Nottingham, and the ever-youthful Birmingham - home to the largest student population outside of London.

 Living costs in London could range from £1,250 - £2,000 (RM6600 - RM10670) per month for expenses covering accommodation, travel and groceries alone.
 London however, is known to be a cost-effective student city, meaning you could help ease the financial burden with part-time jobs.
-You are however, not encouraged to use this method as a complete support for your finances.
+You are, however, not encouraged to use this method as complete support for your finances.

 The UK’s most historically interesting country, Scotland boasts the capital city of Edinburgh, home to the University of Edinburgh, and most recently ranked as UK’s best student city after London.
-Glasgow, its second largest city, also holds its own among UK’s best as top universities like the University of Glasgow, which is among the four ancient universities of Scotland.
+Glasgow, its second-largest city, also holds its own among UK’s best as top universities like the University of Glasgow, which is among the four ancient universities of Scotland.
 Those universities also make up the oldest universities in the world, having been established before the 16th century and being the only higher education institutes of Scotland until the 20th century.